chozabu/VoteSite/README.txt

-This is currently a very simple voting server, forked from KivEntEds server.
+This is currently a very simple voting server.

-The plan is to have an abstract voting system, that can apply to any item in any table of the database.

-Some basic types will be:
--Point
--Connection
--Tag

-All voteable of course.
+The plan is for a JSON-returning server - with a HTML UI, and later other interfaces (such as a desktop/mobile application)

+Some Features include:
+Creating Proposals
+Voting on proposals
+linking proposals (prop-a leadsto prop-b)
+Viewing a "map" of linked proposals
+Ad-Hoc Heirachy of topics
+Groups/Circles

+For a "Proposal Map"
-An Early interface should be a ZoomableUI displaying a point and all the ones it is connected to, and the ones they are connected  to, going onwards - perhaps to a recursion limit.
+An major part of the interface is a ZoomableUI displaying a point and all the ones it is connected to, and the ones they are connected  to, going onwards - perhaps to a recursion limit.
 A points dependant points will be below it.
 Higher ranked points will be to the left.

 This should quickly give an impression of a points popularity, and accuracy

 To test:
 python runit.py